TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/d/index.md/index.md

 ## How to Implement the Solution

-At any rate, let’s get to the implementation of Hello World in D:
+At any rate, let's get to the implementation of Hello World in D:

 ```d
 import std.stdio;